When Can Little One's Drink Water? A Guide for Parents

 What About Tap Water and Bottled Water?

-For babies under 12 months old, tap water should be boiled and cooled before use.
-This reduces the risk of bacteria and ensures safety when preparing formula powder or offering baby water.
+For under 12 months old, tap water should be boiled and cooled before use.
+This reduces the risk of bacteria and ensures safety when preparing formula powder or offering little one's water.

-Bottled water is not ideal for babies, as it may contain high levels of sodium or minerals unsuitable for young children.
+Bottled water is not ideal for little one's, as it may contain high levels of sodium or minerals unsuitable for young children.
 Parents should check labels carefully and consult a healthcare professional if unsure.

 When introducing water, cooled boiled water is the safest option.
 Parents can prepare it by boiling tap water, letting it cool, and offering it in small amounts.

-This method is particularly useful when offering water to babies learning to eat baby rice or other solid foods.
+This method is particularly useful when offering water to little one's learning to eat little one's rice or other solid foods.

 Why Not Other Drinks?

-Parents sometimes ask about fruit juice, flavoured milk, or even soft drinks for babies.
+Parents sometimes ask about fruit juice, flavoured milk, or even soft drinks for little one's.
 Health experts strongly advise against these before the age of one.
 Here’s why:

 • Fruit juice contains added sugar and acids that can damage tooth enamel and lead to tooth decay.